pism/pism/examples/ross/README.md

 Running the example
 =================

-This directory contains two scripts:
+This directory contains a script to build the setup in either (basic) diagnostic or prognostic mode:
-* `preprocess.py`: downloads and preprocessing input data, and
+* `preprocess.py`: downloads and preprocessing input data

+    $ ./preprocess.py diag
+or
+    $ ./preprocess.py prog

+You find in the three subdirectories "diagnostic", "prognostic" and "fracture" run-scripts:

-* `run.sh`: use PISM's SSA stress balance to do a "diagnostic" run which computes flow velocity from geometry, ice hardness (a function of temperature), and observed velocities at the grounding line as boundary conditions.
+* `diagnostic/run_diag.sh`: use PISM's SSA stress balance to do a "diagnostic" run which computes flow velocity from geometry, ice hardness (a function of temperature), and observed velocities at the grounding line as boundary conditions.

-Do:

-    $ ./preprocess.py
-    $ ./run.sh
+* `prognostic/run_prog.sh`: use PISM's SSA stress balance to do a "prognostic" run, which computes flow velocity and evolving ice thickness with a freely evolving calving front (using eigencalving parameterization)

+* `fracture/run_frac.sh`: use PISM's SSA stress balance to do a "prognostic" run which computes flow velocity, evolving ice thickness and the feedback of evolving fracture density on flow, with a prescribed calving front (ocean_kill)
+Follow the instructions and options in the separate README.md files...

-A file `out_211.nc` will be produced.
+A file `Ross_result_x_Mx211.nc` will be produced.
 View it with `ncview` or other NetCDF viewer.
 If python tools `numpy`, `matplotlib`, and `netcdf4-python` are present, do this

-    $ ./plot.py out_211.nc
+    $ ./plot.py Ross_result_x_Mx211.nc

 and view the resulting `.png` images.